mittal-nikz/SPE_Mini_Project/README.md

-We are creating Calculator using DevOps
+We are creating Calculator using DevOps!!